false-schemers/skint/misc/syntax-rules.md

 (underscored 1 2)
 ; => (2 1)
 ```
-Note that R7RS prescribes special treatment of the keyword identifier at the beginning of the pattern in a `<syntax rule>`: it is matched automatically with the head of the use form, but is not considered a pattern variable.
+Note that R7RS prescribes special treatment of the keyword identifier at the beginning of the pattern in a `<syntax rule>`: it is matched automatically with the head of the use form, but is not considered a pattern variable, so can't be substituted.
 SKINT's pattern escape extension drops this positional restriction and matches its sub-pattern in a normal way; e.g.:

 ```scheme
 ; in R7RS, x is not a pattern variable here due to its head position: